Daylesford Organic Farm and Cookery School, Kingham, Gloucestershire

 Shop For Daylesford Organic Cheese

 The farm shop is a vision of perfection, straight from the pages of a glossy magazine.
 In the temperature-controlled cheese room, admire Daylesford’s own award-winning organic cheeses.
-They produce traditional hard cheeses – Cheddar, single and double Gloucester and two soft cheeses including Baywell and Adlestrop.
-There’s a meat counter, fish counter, bakery and organic wine shop with wines and olive oil coming directly from Léoube, their wine estate in Provence.
+They produce traditional hard cheeses – Cheddar, single and double Gloucester and two soft cheeses Baywell and Adlestrop.
+There’s a meat counter, fish counter, bakery and organic wine shop with wines and olive oil coming directly from Léoube, the Bamford’s wine estate in Provence.

 Daylesford Organic Cheddar Cheese